maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The purpose of the interface's ***createInstance*** operation is to enable service providers to create new entries of registered service Instances.
-It is implemented following the REST methodology and receives a populated Instance object that contains all the mandatory information.
+It is implemented following the REST methodology and receives as an input a populated Instance object that contains all the mandatory information.
 The MSR will respond with a copy of the Instance object created, including its assigned ID.
 The internal structure the Instance is provided in more detail in the [Service Data Model](#service-data-model) section.

 #### Operation functionality